Seamless Weather Forecasting for Farmers

 An example of such a product for Tanzania is shown in Figure 3.
 The shaded area is the range in projected coffee yield outcomes for the coming decades.
 This figure shows that the coffee sector in Tanzania has an urgent problem, as the projected yield is falling fast.
 Tanzanian farmers can adjust to global warming by switching to other coffee varieties before it is too late to change, and coffee companies find areas that are more suitable for growing coffee in 20 to 30 years.

 Figure 3: Coffee yield prediction for Tanzania based on historical climate data and the range of future climate predicted by climate models.
 Please note this is a country average, regionally large differences are present.

-Crops grow best under certain climatic conditions (precipitation, humidity, temperature) and can be sensitive to droughts for example or excessive rainfall.
-With this information the suitability of regions for a specific crop can be determined.
-This is extremely relevant for large existent plantations, as current locations can become unsuitable to grow the crops in a changing climate.
+Crops grow best under certain weather conditions (weather precipitation, humidity, temperature).
+For example, they can be sensitive to droughts or excessive rainfall.
+With this information, the suitability of regions for a specific crop can be determined.
+Seamless forecasting is very relevant for large existent plantations, as current locations can fast become unsuitable.
 On the other hand, if one must choose a new location for a plantation, it should be climate resistant.
-At Weather Impact we use climate models to locate suitable regions to grow specific crops.
+At Weather Impact we use (regional/global) climate models to locate suitable regions to grow specific crops.
 An example of such a product is shown in Figure 4.